KCPA:

 FRANK HALEY spent several years as a radio newscaster and director in Albuquerque, NM, where he still resides today.
 Frank has a long history in the Dallas market at KLIF and other stations.

 MIKE STODDARD left KCPA and joined the military.
-He died of brain cancer in January, 1985.
+He died of brain cancer on January 5, 1985.
 His wife, Mary, shared the following: "I met Mike in June of 1965 when I was KVIL's 'Girl Named Sam' on the midnight-to-dawn shift.
 He had just gotten out of the Army, where he was stationed in Okinawa, Japan for a year.
 Mike was hired by program director Dillard Carerra as KVIL's morning man.
 It was love at first sight, and we were married November 14, 1965.
 We had our first child the following year, and another two years later.
 Although Mike left KVIL to accept a promising job in the apparel business, his heart never really left radio.
 We were on the board of Dallas' first public radio station (KCHU,) and he did some fill-in work at KVIL when one of the DJs was out."

 JOHN LEMBURG is now the principal engineer at Innovation Connection Corporation in Richardson.